 Have you ever been in the middle of a read-aloud lesson, stopped to ask your students a comprehension question, and found 25 blank faces staring back at you?
 This is a common occurrence in many elementary school classrooms, especially when reading complex texts aloud to students.

-Knowing that, come fall, students will have been out of school for even longer than usual, your initial inclination may be to read easier books, simplifying the text for students.
+Knowing that, come the first day of school, your students may not have been engaging with texts for the entire summer, your initial inclination may be to read easier books, simplifying the text for students.
 But students can and should be engaging with complex texts at the beginning of the school year.
-This advice is echoed in Student Achievement Partners’ guidance for 2020–21 Priority Instructional Content, which advocates for keeping complex texts at the center of the ELA classroom even in this unprecedented year.

 What Makes a Text Complex?